cgsamp/tas-healthwatch-prometheus/README.md

 ## Executing PromQL

-Now that the credentials are stored, the `curl` command can be used.
+Now that the credentials are stored, the `curl` command can be used, as in this simple example that calls the basic query `up`.

 ```
 TSDB_IP=10.225.63.92